What is AEPA?

-The state of Arizona requires educators seeking a certification in teaching to clear the AEPA exams.
-The Arizona Educator Proficiency Assessments (AEPA), developed by the Arizona Department of Education (ADE) aim to ensure that each candidate being certified has the basic skill setsfor an entry-level educator required by the public schools in Arizona.
+The state of Arizona requires the educators seeking a certification in teaching to clear the AEPA.
+The Arizona Educator Proficiency Assessments (AEPA), developed by the Arizona Department of Education (ADE) ensures that each candidate being certified has the basic skill required by an entry-level educator in the public schools of Arizona.

 TheArizona Educator Proficiency Assessments are designed specifically for every domain.
-In fact, you can avail first hand information about the AEPA exams from the official website: http://www.aepa.nesinc.com/.
+In fact, you can avail first hand information about the this test from the official website: http://www.aepa.nesinc.com/.

-The AEPA exams can be categorized into 5 categories.
+This test can be categorized into 5 sections.
 They are the Subject-Knowledge tests, the Professional Knowledge test, the Administrator tests, the test on the Constitutions of the United States and Arizona, and the Basic Skills test.
 In order to gain a better insight of what the AEPA is all about, let us look at these categories in detail.

 The AEPA Test Categories: